Updated Guide to CBD and Depression Research

 So..CBD is showing positive effects for both the extremes:

 - Too little glutamate (by brain area to make it more confusing) - schizophrenia

-The whole glutamate framework that's emerging is so important that we plan a full review of CBD and glutamate for mental health shortly.
+The whole glutamate framework that's emerging is so important that we have a full review of CBD and glutamate for mental health.

 Let's move on to neurogenesis.